astroumd/lmtoy/docs/wishlist.md

    high and there are probably reason to not use this pixel or inspect it for perhaps more detailed flagging.
 Compare this to the M51 data where the doppler issue was
    fixed:
+   [this is now implemented in the gridder, and the view_spec_point.py script is visualizing it's implications]

 *  A number of fancy options (e.g. allow different projection systems, galactic included) can probably solved much easier by using the *Montage* package after our pipeline.